Languages of China: Written languages

 The first page of the astronomy section of the 御製五體清文鑑 (Yuzhi Wuti Qing Wenjian).
 The work contains four terms on each of its pages, arranged in the order of Manchu, Tibetan, Mongolian, Chagatai, and Chinese languages.
 For the Tibetan, it includes both transliteration and a transcription into the Manchu alphabet.
 For the Chagatai, it includes a line of transcription into the Manchu alphabet.

-The following languages traditionally had written forms that do not involve Chinese characters (hanzi):
+The following ethnic minority languages traditionally had written forms that do not involve Chinese characters: